Sebauh District: Transportation

-People who wish to travel to upriver areas which are inaccessible by road such as Jelalong, Pandan, Labang, Kuala Kebulu and Bukit Balai, use ferry and boat services.
+Ferry and boat services are used to travel to upriver areas such as Jelalong, Pandan, Labang, Kuala Kebulu and Bukit Balai, as they are inaccessible by road.
 River transport charges remain high in Sebauh District due to the long distance involved.

 There are some rural areas which are accessible by timber tracks and palm estate roads such as Labang, Tubau and Kakus.
 Availability of transports to these areas are limited through bookings at Bintulu town, using private vans or four-wheel drive vehicles.

 Infrastructure

 Sebauh District is moderately served with electrical and water supplies.
 Pan-Borneo Highway is a trunk road linking Sebauh district to the rest of Sarawak.
 Telecommunication and internet services are limited in Sebauh, with cable lines as the only source of broadband access.

 Education

 There is one secondary school for Sebauh District.
 There are 11 primary schools, scattered throughout Sebauh district.
 Some of them are located in the district's interior to cater for rural students.